panzerdp/dmitripavlutin.com/content/posts/162-array-group-by/index.md

 ## 2. *array.groupByToMap()*

 Sometimes you may want to use a `Map` instead of a plain object.
-The biggest benefit of `Map` is that it accepts any data type as a key, wherein in the case of the plain object you're limited to strings only.
+The benefit of `Map` is that it accepts any data type as a key, but the plain object is limited to strings only.

 So, if you'd like to group data into a `Map`, you can use the method `array.groupByToMap()`.